auth0-blog/angular-auth0-aside/angular-auth0-aside.markdown

 ### Sign Up for Auth0

-We'll need is an [Auth0](https://auth0.com) account to manage authentication.
+You'll need an [Auth0](https://auth0.com) account to manage authentication.
 You can sign up for a [free account here](javascript:signup\(\)).
-Next, we'll set up an Auth0 client app and API so we can interface Auth0 with our Angular app and Node API.
+Next, set up an Auth0 client app and API so Auth0 can interface with an Angular app and Node API.

 ### Set Up a Client App